jamesdruhan/vue-jd-table/docs/Options.md

     - **Type**: [Boolean]
     <br><br>
-    -  **Default**: True
+    -  **Default**: 1
     <br><br>
-    - **Details**: Controls the ability to double click on a row and show a quick view of all its data.
+    - **Details**: Controls the ability to click or double click a row to see the Quick View.
 This is a good idea to enable when you may have many, many columns of data but only disable a handful in the actual table.
-Double clicking the row will allow the user to view all the row data (even on columns that are currently selected as hidden).
+Configure this setting to 1 (single click) or 2 (double click) to the row and it will allow the user to view all the row data (even on columns that are currently selected as hidden).
     <br><br>
     - **Options**:
-        - True: Enables double clicking of a row to display the row data.
-        - False: Disables quick viewing of rows.
+        - 0: Diables quick view.
+        - 1: Quick view appears on single (left) click.
+        - 2: Quick view appears on double (left) click.
+    <br><br>
+    > **Note**: When contextMenuLeft is enabled, it will superseed this setting.
     <br><br>
     - **Example**: